JonPizza/prompt-hippo/docs/llm-prompt-testing-guide.md

 And I only figured it out by...

-## Asking the LLM what it needs clarification on
+## Tip: Asking the LLM what it needs clarification on

 Try out this prompt for a simple chat app: